NVIDIA/aistore/docs/leave_cluster.md

 ### Checking removal status

-Putting a node under maintenance does not do anything automatically after the rebalance finishes.
-Check the cluster health to be sure that it is safe to turn the node off.
-Besides checking xaction progress, the removal status can be monitored with `ais cluster status` command.
+Putting a node under maintenance does NOT automatically power off the node.
+AIS only runs a **rebalance** when a node is put under maintenance.
+Manually check the cluster health (`show cluster target`) to ensure that it is safe to turn the node off.
+Besides checking xaction progress, the removal status can be monitored with `ais cluster status`.

 In the example below it is safe to turn off the node (the column `REBALANCE` states that the rebalance has already finished and the node is labeled `maintenance`):